 - April 27, 2021

-- Category: African safari destinations, Blog, Uganda Parks, Wildlife News, Wildlife safaris
+- Categories: African safari destinations, Blog, Uganda Parks, Wildlife News, Wildlife safaris

 Safaris in Uganda usually include wildlife viewing, hiking the different mountains of the pearl, cultural encounters and birding expeditions.
 Uganda safaris are experienced on game drives, road trips, hiking and most of all on boat cruise safaris.